-Why You Should Leave Your RV's Vents Closed When Using Your RV's Roof Air Conditioner
+Why You Should Keep Your RV’s Roof Vents Closed When Running Your RV’s Air Conditioner

 My motorhome has ducted AC vents in the ceiling.
 The cold air goes down of course.
 My question is, "should I leave the roof vents open to exhaust the hot air?"

 ANSWER: Hi Colin, No you should keep all windows and vents closed when operating your RV's Air Conditioner.
 Now if your RV is super hot on the inside and it is cooler outside, you may want to open up some windows, vents, doors, etc. before turning on the AC unit.
 Once the excess heat is out of the RV you can close everything up and turn on the Air Conditioner.